theypsilon/_arcade-organizer/README.md

 THESE SYMLINKS ONLY WORK ON MISTER!
 IF YOU MOUNT YOUR SD CARD OUTSIDE OF MISTER THESE SYMLINKS WILL NOT WORK.

+THIS SCRIP USES A DEFAULT for \_Arcade at /media/fat/\_Arcade

+AND

+A DEFAULT LOCATION FOR \_Organized at media/fat/\_Arcade\_Organized

+If your \_Arcade Directory is in a diffrent location you MUST use a /media/fat/Scripts/update_arcade-organizer.ini file

 Q: Can I set my own custom locations for MRA and \_Organized Directories?

 A: A /media/fat/Scripts/update_arcade-organizer.ini file may be used to set custom location for your MRA files (Scans recursivly) and \_Organized files.